 We also have a wide range of additional services available if requested.
 Please note that all fees are taken in advance.

 Tenancy Agreement - £125

 Full Credit Check (Includes Employer Reference and Previous Landlord Reference, if Declared by tenant) - £75 per Applicant

-Rent Guarantee and Legal Protection from a0 Third-Party Company (e.g., Homelet) - £200 with One-Month Excess (Includes Basic Credit Check)
+Rent Guarantee and Legal Protection from a Third-Party Company (e.g., Homelet) - Starts from £350 with One Month Excess (Includes Basic Credit Check)

-Rent Guarantee and Legal Protection from third party company (e.g. Homelet - £250.00 without excess (includes full credit check)
+Rent Guarantee and Legal Protection from third party company (e.g. Homelet - Starts from £400.00 without excess (includes full credit check)

 Property Inspection/Survey Letter - £100 (Property Visit Required)

 Check-In Inventory – from £75 - £200 (Depending On the Property Size)